PLACES TO VISIT ON AN EASTERN CANADA ROAD TRIP

-When you want some time outside of the tourist hustle and bustle of Niagara Falls, head 20 minutes out to Niagara on the Lake.
+If you want some time outside of the tourist hustle and bustle of Niagara Falls, head 20 minutes out to Niagara on the Lake.
 Located on the shores of Lake Ontario, at the mouth of the Niagara River, is known for its wineries and the summer Shaw Festival, a series of theatre productions.

 Heading out to Niagara on the Lake (about 20 minutes outside of the tourist center) is best done via your car.
 If you are at Niagara Falls with your loved one, check out ideas on romantic things to do.

 🛏️ Niagara Falls – Marriott on the Falls is a perfect accommodation that you should check out.